Le-Maz/itsuku-rs/README.md

 # Itsuku PoW

 A memory-hard Proof-of-Work (PoW) scheme implementation in Rust, based on the **Itsuku** algorithm.
-Itsuku is an improvement over the MTP-Argon2 scheme, designed to be resistant to ASIC/FPGA implementations by requiring significant memory bandwidth and latency.
+Itsuku is an improvement over the MTP-Argon2 scheme, designed to be resistant to ASIC/FPGA implementations by requiring significant memory bandwidth.

 This implementation leverages Rust's **SIMD** capabilities (via `portable_simd`) and multi-threading to maximize solver performance on CPUs.